 Learning should be an active and self-motivated experience.
 Accordingly, class members are expected to contribute with substantive comments during the class.
 Students who passively listen to lectures are unlikely to absorb the comparative methodology, develop their critical thinking and expand their personal knowledge system.
 Therefore, learning Uniform Private Law is best accomplished when students are provided not only with theory, but also with practical experiences like presentation and discussion of topics and cases, accompanied by lectures provided by guests, experts and practitioners in different fields.

 The final grade of the course is composed by grades on a written exam and contribution during the class attendance and with the presentation of the team project, both compulsory.
-Students who may not attending the class, do not present a project and collect extra points.
+Students who may not attending the class, do neither present a project nor collect extra points.

 The written exam (90') concerns on three open-ended questions, each requiring the student to provide his/her so reasoned and elaborated as possible written answer about topics and issues covered during the class.
 Consistency of the reasoning and correctness of the language will be evaluated.
 The result of the written exam is the sum of the points in all the parts on a 30-points scale (where the minimum passing grade is 18).